 This game is great for developing memory and concentration skills.

-I hope you like this beginning sounds game.
+I hope you and your little learners enjoy this beginning sounds game.

 Until next time,